 “We needed something as a focal point, pulling away from some of the rooms that were more triangles than anything else,” he says.

-The vortex of the original circle is at the dining area and walls had to go.
+The vortex of the original circle is in the dining area and the walls had to go.
 “We essentially gutted the space and it took 18 months from start to finish,” William says.

 “Now the kitchen, living room, and dining and sitting areas are open to one another.
 Only the woven maple screen remains to slow the eye and filter the expanse.”